AndersDeath/holy-theory/content/algorithms/quick-sort.md

 Quick Sort is an efficient, comparison-based sorting algorithm that follows the divide-and-conquer paradigm.
 It works by selecting a "pivot" element from the array and partitioning the other elements into two sub-arrays according to whether they are less than or greater than the pivot.
 The sub-arrays are then recursively sorted.

-**How Quick Sort Works:**

-1. **Choosing a Pivot:**
-   - The algorithm selects a pivot element from the array.
-The choice of pivot can affect the efficiency of the algorithm.

-2. **Partitioning:**
-   - Elements smaller than the pivot are moved to its left, and elements greater than the pivot are moved to its right.
-The pivot is now in its final sorted position.

-3. **Recursive Sorting:**
+**How it works:**

+**Step 1:**
+	Select a pivot.
+It might be any element at random, the first or last element, middle one.

+**Step 2:**
+	Partition the array around the pivot element.
+Move all the elements < pivot to the left of the pivot and move all elements >= pivot to the pivot’s right

+**Step 3:**
+   	After Step 2, the pivot element is in its correct position

+**Step 4:**
-   - The algorithm is applied recursively to the sub-arrays on the left and right of the pivot until the entire array is sorted.
+	Apply the quicksort recursively on the left partition and then on the right partition

+**Step 5:**
+	Stop recursion when array is sorted when reach out the base case.
+It's an array of zero or one element.

 **Time Complexity:**
    - Quick Sort has an average and best-case time complexity of O(n log n), where 'n' is the number of elements in the array.
 In the worst case, it is O(n^2), but this is rare when a good pivot selection strategy is used.
-Quick Sort is often faster in practice than other O(n log n) algorithms, and it is widely used in various applications due to its efficiency.
+This algorithm is often faster in practice than other O(n log n) ones, and it is widely used in various applications due to its efficiency.

 ![Quick sort](https://raw.githubusercontent.com/AndersDeath/holy-theory/main/images/quick-sort.png)
 <!-- ignore start -->